-- 1. TENSION KNOB ...
-Tightening the knob (clockwise) will increase the tension of the blade.
+- 1. TENSION KNOB...
+Tightening the knob (clockwise) will increase the tension on the blade.
 Loosening it (counterclockwise) will decrease the tension. - 2.
 BLADE HOLDER ...
-Retain and position the - 3.
-BLADE GUARD ...
-Provides added control of workpiece by bearing directly against thickness of material.
-Helps protect hands from blade contact. - 4.
-ON OFF SWITCH ...
+Retain and position the blade. - BLADE GUARD . . .
+Provides added control of workpiece by being directly against thickness of material.
+Protects hands from blade contact. - AUXILIARY HOLES...
+Allows you to easily attach an auxiliary work surface to the saw table. - ON-OFF SWITCH . . .
 The On-Off Switch has a locking feature.
-THIS FEATURE IS
+THIS FEATURE IS INTENDED TO

-PREVENT INTENDED TO HELP UNAUTHORIZED AND POSSIBLY HAZARDOUS USE BY CHILDREN AND OTHERS.

-- 5. TABLE LOCK KNOB ...
+- PREVENT UNAUTHORIZED AND POSSIBLY HAZ-ARDOUS USE BY CHILDREN AND OTHERS. - TABLE LOCK KNOB...
 Loosening the knob allows table to be tilted up to 45° for bevel cutting.
-Tightening the knob locks the table in the position you have selected. - 6.
-BEVEL POINTER ...
-Indicates what angle you have selected on the bevel scale. - 7.
-BEVEL SCALE ...
+Tightening the knob locks the table in the position you have selected. - 7.
+BEVEL POINTER...Indicates what angle you have selected on the bevel scale. - 8.
+BEVEL SCALE...
 Use to set the approximate table angle for bevel cutting.